Concured/.github/.github/PULL_REQUEST_TEMPLATE/python_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 #### Required
-- I've made sure that my code doesn't generate massive amount of logs and I've put [exclusion filters](https://console.cloud.google.com/logs/router/sink?project=theta-byte-156721) if needed
+- I've made sure that my code doesn't generate massive amount of logs and I've put exclusion filters if needed
 - Make sure not to push any secret or password to the code.
 - [ ] My code follows the [code style of this project](https://www.python.org/dev/peps/pep-0008) (`black` has been run on python files) and follow the [PEP-8 standard](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)
 - [ ] My code doesn't contain any unnecessary comments
-- [ ] I've been carefull about easy to handle errors like [`KeyError`](https://docs.python.org/3.7/library/exceptions.html#KeyError), [`AttributeError`](https://docs.python.org/3.7/library/exceptions.html#AttributeError), [`IndexError`](https://docs.python.org/3.7/library/exceptions.html#IndexError), [`TypeError`](https://docs.python.org/3.7/library/exceptions.html#TypeError) and doesn't contain any broad exceptions
+- [ ] I've been careful about easy to handle errors like [`KeyError`](https://docs.python.org/3.7/library/exceptions.html#KeyError), [`AttributeError`](https://docs.python.org/3.7/library/exceptions.html#AttributeError), [`IndexError`](https://docs.python.org/3.7/library/exceptions.html#IndexError), [`TypeError`](https://docs.python.org/3.7/library/exceptions.html#TypeError) and doesn't contain any broad exceptions
 - [ ] I have included a `README.md` that explains the process existence and installation ([README.md example](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2))
 - [ ] All new code or modified code is covered by appropriate unit tests.
 Calls to external APIs or database calls, the tests are mocked in the unit tests